If you're interested in the program, please fill out this form to be notified for the next round of hiring.

 As long as you have the passion and drive to want to do something to improve the student community, you will make an impact as a President’s Ambassador and you will have everything you need to be an effective student leader."

-Designed to provide York students with a unique perspective on the University community, the President’s Ambassador Program offers opportunities for current students to serve as representatives of the University and to share their experiences as York students with fellow students, staff, faculty and alumni.
+Designed to provide York students with a unique perspective on the University community, the President’s Ambassador Program offers opportunities for current undergraduate and graduate students to serve as representatives of the University and to share their experiences as York students with fellow students, staff, faculty, and alumni.
 Learn about the engaged student leaders who make up the current and past cohorts of the President's Ambassador Program.

-- Attending a training session at the beginning of each academic term;
+- Attend a training session at the beginning of each academic term